gin66/FastAccelStepper/README.md

 ### ESP32S3

 This stepper driver uses mcpwm/pcnt modules.
 Can drive up to 4 motors.
-Tested with 2 motors.
+Tested with 2 motors (not by me).

+Apparently the ESP32S3's rmt module is similar to esp32c3 with 4 instead of 2 channels.
+Theoretically can drive 4 more steppers.

+### ESP32C3

+This stepper driver uses rmt module and can drive up to 2 motors.
+Not thoroughly tested, so only experimental support.

-### ESP32C3/ESP32-MINI-1
+### ESP32-MINI-1

-Compatibility with ESP32-C3: Not supported currently.
-The rmt module has more changes compared to esp32/esp32s2

 Compatibility with ESP32-MINI-1: At least mcpwm and pulse counter modules are listed in the datasheet.
 So there are chances, that this lib works.